Plausible vs Fathom Analytics: Simple Privacy Analytics Compared

 Core Metrics and Tracking Capabilities

 Both Plausible and Fathom track the essential metrics that matter for most websites: page views, unique visitors, bounce rate, average session duration, referrer sources, and device/browser breakdowns.
 Neither platform attempts to replicate Google Analytics’ exhaustive dimension combinations, which is precisely their strength.
+This focused approach to privacy-first analytics ensures you get actionable insights without information overload.

 Dashboard and Reporting Interface